 Relatively quiet since it sat out the recession, Fenway Partners is seeking out investments in e-commerce and direct-to-consumer retailing.

 In 2013 the company decided to get money from investors on a deal-by-deal basis rather than raising a new fund.
+It also cashed out of its investment in charter bus operator Coach America.

 To raise cash, in 2012 the company sold 1-800 CONTACTS to WellPoint, Inc.